 - Check your credit reports from all three credit bureaus – Equifax, Experian, and TransUnion.
 Go to visiting annualcreditreport.com Consumers are entitled to one credit report per year, absolutely free of charge!

 - Place a fraud alert on your credit files.
 A fraud alert indicates that you (may) have been a victim of identity theft.
 A fraud alert tells credit issuers and banks that they should do more to verify your identity before opening new accounts.

-- Place a credit freeze on your credit files – A credit is more extreme than a fraud alert.
-A freeze stops creditor from opening new accounts in your name.
+- Place a credit freeze on your credit files – A credit freeze is more extreme than a fraud alert.
+A freeze stops creditors from opening new accounts in your name.
 The freeze must be removed to open anything new.
-It does not however, prevent anyone from making a change to your existing credit accounts.
+It does not, however, prevent anyone from making a change to your existing credit accounts.

 - Monitor credit card and bank accounts closely – Check the charges and balances of existing credit cards and bank accounts.
 I have text messaging set up on my credit cards.
 That way I know immediately if a transaction has occurred.